Microscopic Traffic Models, Accidents, and Insurance Losses: Introduction

 \subsection{Outline}

 The paper is organized as follows.
 Section~\ref{sec:lit} discusses related contributions in the literature.
 Section \ref{sec:model} presents the microscopic traffic model that captures also accidents.
 Section \ref{eval} discusses the evaluation of the losses.
 Case studies are presented in Section \ref{sec:applic}.
 Section \ref{sec:conclude} concludes and discusses further research challenges.
-The e-companion contains in Appendix \ref{sec:sampling} details on the implemented sampling procedure; additional simulation results, not presented in Section \ref{sec:applic}, are documented in Appendix \ref{sec:tables}.
+The supplementary material contains in Appendix \ref{sec:sampling} details on the implemented sampling procedure; further simulation results, not presented in Section \ref{sec:applic}, are documented in Appendix \ref{sec:tables}.